CrazyRobMiles/ROS-Intro/README.md

 # ROS
 An introduction to running ROS on a Raspberry Pi.

+You can use these steps to take an "empty" Raspberry Pi and get it running ROS.
+The process has been tested on a Raspberry Pi 5 with 4Gbytes of memory.
-## Setting up the Raspberry Pi
+## Install Raspberry Pi OS
-Steps to install software:
+You can use the latest Raspberry Pi OS.
+Just make sure to install the 64 bit version.
 ### Make an sd card for your Pi
+The first thing we are going to do is create a microSD card containing the operating system.
+A 32Gbyte card works OK.
 1. Start the Raspberry Imager program on your machine and put the microSD card into the drive on your computer.
 1. Select the OS to be installed.
-Make sure you are not installing a desktop.
-You will be using your Raspberry Pi without a screen, keyboard or mouse.
-(I used Debian Bullseye Light)
+Make sure you install a 64 bit operating system.
 1. Set the advanced options in the Imager program.
 Now make the folling settings.
     1. Hostname (I called mine "bigpi")
     1. Enable SSH (password authentication)